mibsbalsante/math-studies-with-friends/README.md

 - add a README.md file describing the challenge
 - add a `[your username here].[ext]` with your solution or a directory named `[your username here]` with your solution inside
 - help your friends to improve their solutions

+__have you seen some code in the root directory? create a pull request fixing it__